When "It Works" Is Not Good Enough • Live Workshops

 Join the Workshops

 Each workshop is $45.
-Or you can get all three for $100.
-That’s 6+ hours of live, hands-on, interactive learning…
+Or you can get both remaining workshops for $75.
+That’s 4+ hours of live, hands-on, interactive learning…

 Here are the dates and times for each workshop.
 Each workshop runs for 2+ hours.
 I’m showing times in a few time zones: